 Employment of lawyers grew from 2006 to 2013, and is projected to grow at even higher rates out to 2026.
 This should mean that there will be higher demand than previously for new law graduates.

 Source: Statistics NZ Census and MBIE projections

 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

-Two years after completing a bachelor’s degree in law, 75% of graduates in New Zealand were in employment.
+Three years after completing a bachelor’s degree in law, 75% of graduates in New Zealand were in employment.
 Some were overseas or in further study, and a very small number were receiving a benefit.
-The median salary was estimated to be $48,100 two years after graduation.
+The median salary was estimated to be $57,000 three years after graduation.

-The number of online job vacancies for judicial and other legal professionals has grown quicker than average since 2008.
-In April 2016, the number of online ads was 50% higher than they were in April 2008.
+The number of online job vacancies for judicial and other legal professionals has grown more slowly than average since 2012.
 Note that this category does not include solicitors.